Holmusk/tech-blog/blog/2020-09-17-Experiences-of-our-engineer-intern-team-Summer-2020.md

 In the context of React, there are various types of components.
 Of interest to us are the *stateless (functional)* and *stateful (imperative) components.*

-*Statelessness* means that components to not manipulate any state within, they only render state passed to them in their *props*.
+*Statelessness* means that components do not manipulate any state within, they only render state passed to them in their *props*.

 *Statefulness* means that components store state within and manipulate / render this state.